 You can manage files and directories right from DataGrip: your work directory, or several of them, can be displayed in the Files tool window.
-To attach the needed directory to the Files tool window, use the context menu.
+To attach the needed directory to the Files tool window, use the corresponding button on the toolbar.

 Attach a console to .sql files, meaning that objects will be associated with the data source of this console and queries will be run in the context of this console.

 To do so, use the context menu of the file or the drop-down switcher in the top right-hand corner of the file editor.

 DataGrip provides unified support for all the major version control systems (Git, SVN, Mercurial, and many others), so you can easily work on different projects from different VCS and switch between them at will.
 If you notice a small issue while looking at a diff, there is no need to go back to the editor: just unlock the editing mode and apply changes.

 To have the VCS support, please, install the corresponding JetBrains plugin from Settings → Plugins.